jidongbsu/cs452-device-driver-2/README.md

 static int lincoln_kbd_write(struct serio *port, unsigned char c);
 ```

-this function sends a single byte to the keyboard.
+this function writes a single byte to the keyboard.
+It should return 0 if the writing is successful, and return -1 if the writing is not successful.
+The first parameter *port* will not be used in this assignment.

 A PS/2 keyboard supports 17 host-to-keyboard commands.
 For example, command *0xf5* means disabling the keyboard, and command *0xf4* means enabling the keyboard, and command 0xff means resetting the keyboard.
 In this assignment, we want to allow the user to disable, enable and reset the keyboard.
 More specifically, when the user runs this:

 ```console
 # sudo echo 'D' > /proc/lincoln/cmd
 ```

 we need to disable the keyboard.
-In other words, we want to send the *0xf5* command to the keyboard - write this 0xf5 to the data port.
+In other words, we want to send the *0xf5* command to the keyboard - write this 0xf5 to the data register.
 The expected effect of this command is, the keyboard will become unresponsive.

 And then when the user runs this: